WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 In many cases, another user has had a similar issue before.
 Search the issues page and the below FAQ for topics that relate to your current problem.
-If these are related but not sufficient, tag them in your GitHub issue for easy reference of the development team and future users.
+If these are related but insufficient, tag them in your GitHub issue for easy reference of the development team and future users.

 5. Open an Issue